 In September 2015, New York’s chief judge said he would order the review of all bails imposed in low-level cases where a defendant did not pay, and push courts to consider alternatives to the cash transactions that now determine whether thousands remain free or behind bars awaiting trial.

 Judge Jonathan Lippman’s proposals came shortly after State Senator Michael Gianaris announced plans to propose legislation eliminating bail.
 Earlier last summer, Mayor de Blasio instituted policies to end the use of bail in certain misdemeanor cases.
 And at the behest of Council Speaker Melissa Mark-Viverito, the city’s 2015 budget included $1.4 million for a fund to pay some low-level bails.

 Today’s array of officialdom against bail was unimaginable eight years ago, when City Limits published a 15,000-word exposé on the injustices and inefficiencies that riddle the system.
 Three years later, when our work was cited in a Human Rights Watch report called “The Price of Freedom,” the prospects for meaningful change were still bleak.
-A hint of movement came in 2012, when state law was changed to permit nonprofit organizations to operate bail funds; the Bronx Defenders had run such a ...
+A hint of movement came in 2012, when state law was changed to permit nonprofit organizations to operate bail funds; the Bronx Defenders had run such a fund from late ...

 by Panagioti Tsolkas